What does tax season look like for a tax preparer? In this post, we outline the typical workflow during the tax season rush and beyond.

 December – February: Early tax season

 For tax preparers, tax season usually starts in December as clients begin to reach out.
-Then the IRS opens around January 28.
+Then, the IRS usually opens around January 28.
 Tax preparers often spend these first two months ramping up for tax season and reaching out to clients to encourage their returning business.
-The first few days of tax season may not be particularly busy as many taxpayers are still waiting on tax forms from their employers, which usually aren’t due until January 31.

-However, for anyone with an established tax practice, tax season gets busy quickly as clients fill up their early calendar to get their refunds as soon as possible.
+The first few days of tax season may not be particularly busy as many taxpayers are still waiting on tax forms from their employers, which they won’t receive until around January 31.
+However, for anyone with an established tax practice, tax season gets busy quickly as clients fill their early calendars to get their refunds as soon as possible.

 March – April: Peak tax season